azat-co/aws-intermediate/01-overview.md

 * DevOps and Infrastructure as code
 * Identity Access Management in AWS
-* Connecting Resources and IAM, Extra Services and Best Practices
+* Best IAM Practices
+* Configuring access with AWS CLI
 * Working with AWS CLI
 * Lab 1: Install AWS CLI, configure, create an instance